 Although we have a large number of students who are second-language learners, we are still making significant progress toward English proficiency with this subgroup.
 Many of our students come to us reading at a 4th grade-level and by the time they have graduated, they have made significant strides.
 Our scores have consistently been higher than state averages.
-We believe that such gains can be attributed to, in part, by providing our EL students with a culturally......

 DHS continues to perform strongly with the new Smarter Balanced Assessments in English.
-66% of our 11th grade students were considered college ready based on the English portion of the CAASPP, surpassing the national average of 49%.
+This past spring, 66% of our 11th grade students were considered college ready based on the English portion of the CAASPP, surpassing the national average of 49%.
 We attribute this success to our programs, which target our ELL students, and our struggling learners.
 We have a strong after school tutorial program, as well as the support of our administration, which allows teachers to hold students responsible for their learning.
 As we continue to increase student performance, we will be placing a stronger emphasis on the Listening strand as our students seem to have trouble in this area.
 Teachers will work in cohorts to look for ways to support all students in this area of growth.

 Analyzing our CAASPP data, it is obvious that our students are succeeding at a much higher rate in English than they are in math; however, our math department continues to reach for excellence.
-DHS performed above the county average testing: 33% of our students met or exceeded standards, while the county average was 25%.
+DHS performed above the county average in last year's testing: 33% of our students met or exceeded standards, while the county average was 25%.
 The school community will continue to analyze student performance data as well as refine instructional and support programs in order to continue to improve upon national, state, and local assessment results.